Reprimo: Utility in cancer detection and prognosis

-Given reprimo's inherent role in cancer prevention, investigations have focused on whether it is a point of failure worth monitoring for the purposes of diagnosis.
-In contrast to non-malignant tissues, in which it has been found in less than eleven percent of samples, methylations to reprimo's promoter region have been detected in a majority of gastric, gallbladder, lymphoma, and colorectal cancers, and in significant proportions of esophageal adenocarcinomas, breast cancers and leukemias.
-In other types of cancer, the presence of these methylations are not significantly more common than the baseline non-cancerous tissues.

 In those whom have already been diagnosed with primary pancreatic cancer, there is a correlative relationship to suggest there will be a much worse prognosis when said tissues were found to contain these methylations to reprimo's promoter.

 In terms of early detection, the methylation status of reprimo in esophageal and gastric tissues have had some success in predicting the development of cancer.
 In the case of gastric cancer, detection methods include sampling of blood plasma.